Can Cleveland-Cliffs Inc. (CLF) Remain Competitive?

 Goldman gave a rating of “Buy” to CLF, setting the target price at $24 in the report published on October 06th of the previous year.

-During the last 5 trading sessions, CLF rose by +7.43%, which changed the moving average for the period of 200-days by -23.25% in comparison to the 20-day moving average, which settled at $17.50.
-In addition, Cleveland-Cliffs Inc. saw -9.65% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, CLF fell by -5.14%, which changed the moving average for the period of 200-days by -20.58% in comparison to the 20-day moving average, which settled at $18.00.
+In addition, Cleveland-Cliffs Inc. saw -15.25% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at CLF starting from Taylor Douglas C, who sale 21,850 shares at the price of $22.77 back on Jun 08.
-After this action, Taylor Douglas C now owns 156,974 shares of Cleveland-Cliffs Inc., valued at $497,509 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at CLF starting from Goncalves Celso L Jr, who purchase 6,000 shares at the price of $18.43 back on Aug 17.
+After this action, Goncalves Celso L Jr now owns 154,285 shares of Cleveland-Cliffs Inc., valued at $110,579 using the latest closing price.

-Taylor Douglas C, the Director of Cleveland-Cliffs Inc., sale 28,150 shares at $23.12 during a trade that took place back on Jun 07, which means that Taylor Douglas C is holding 0 shares at $650,918 based on the most recent closing price.
+Goncalves Celso L Jr, the EVP, CFO of Cleveland-Cliffs Inc., purchase 5,000 shares at $19.36 during a trade that took place back on Aug 16, which means that Goncalves Celso L Jr is holding 148,285 shares at $96,800 based on the most recent closing price.

 Stock Fundamentals for CLF